matyalatte/Blender-DDS-Addon/docs/README.md

 The official Texconv only supports Windows but you can use it on Unix systems.

 ## License

 Files in this repository (including all submodules) are licensed under [MIT license](../LICENSE).

+## For Developers

+There are some documents for developers.

+- [How to Build](./How-To-Build.md): See here if you want to know how to create a zip form the repository.
+- [Tools for development](./For-Dev.md): See here if you want to know how to test the addon.